qsimeng/qsimeng.github.io/_news/announcement_9.md

 related_posts: false
 ---

-One paper has been accepted by [Optica](https://opg.optica.org/optica/home.cfm)!
+One paper has been accepted by one of the top Physics Journals for Optics, [Optica](https://opg.optica.org/optica/home.cfm)!